wavemaker/docs/learn/tree-use-case-dynamic-tree/index.md

             "children": \[\]
         }\];

-4. JavaScript for the onSelect event of the tree widget as:
+4. Select JavaScript for the onSelect event of the tree widget as:

-     = $item;
+    Page.activeTreeElement = $item;

-5. the buttons addfile and add folder, select JavaScript for the onClick events and add the following code:
+5. For the buttons addfile and add folder, select JavaScript for the onClick events and add the following code:

-     = function ($event, widget) {
+    Page.addfileClick = function ($event, widget) {
         // add file
         if (Page.activeTreeElement) {
             if (\_.isArray(Page.activeTreeElement.children)) {